artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

     done

 That's it!
 NES Mini will ask for password during boot now.
 I'll bundle this mod with hakchi v2.17 too.

+### Bonus - translate Famicom into English language

+Just in case you don't know - it's easy to transform your NES Classic Mini into Famicom Mini and vice-versa.
+All you need is to upload firmware file into "**/var/lib/hakchi/firmware**" folder (create it).
+Of course I can't share firmware files due to copyright violations but you can easily find them on torrents:
+* **dp-hvc-release-v1.0.5-0-g2f04d11.hsqs** - to transform NES Mini into Famicom Mini
+* **dp-nes-release-v1.0.2-0-g99e37e1.hsqs** - to transform Famicom Mini into NES Mini

+Just upload one of those files using FTP and reboot your console.
+Don't forget also to change "Console type" in hakchi2, select foreign "Original 30 games" and sync if you want to get foreign games too, not only foreign GUI.

+But what if you want to use Famicom Mini with NES Mini's language of interface?
+Actually it's very simple to do.
+You need:

+* Overmount "**/usr/share/clover-ui/resources/scripts/system.lua**" file using this file from NES Mini, it will enable language selection dialog and icon
+* Overmount the whole "**/usr/share/clover-ui/resources/strings**" folder, it contains strings for all languages (btw, you can edit them too if you want)
+* Overmount "**/usr/share/clover-ui/resources/fonts/hvc**" folder with "**/usr/share/clover-ui/resources/fonts/nes**" folder extracted from NES Classic Mini.

+Sorry, I can't share those files.
+But you can extract them on your own.
+Let's take this as your homework :)